 So, articulate your why, write it down, and put it somewhere you will see it daily.

 Be protective of your time.
 E.g. you may have lots of time to dedicate to a few clients when you first start, but will you still have that level of time per client as your firm grows?
 I was amazed how much time I had when I did not have to sit in staff mtgs.

 —Dan Johnson, CFP®, Forward Thinking Wealth Management

-Launching your RIA means that you’re not only an advisor but now an entrepreneur.
+Launching your RIA compliance software means that you’re not only an advisor but now an entrepreneur.
 Getting distracted is easy, so you must learn to audit your time and focus on what deserves your attention.

 It’s tempting to take every meeting request from every wholesaler and advisor tech company.
 To go to all the conferences and feel like you have to keep up with your competitors.
 In reality, the more you can keep your business simple, protect your time, and avoid distractions (like an overly complicated tech stack), the better.